ethereum/portal-network-specs/ping-payload-extensions/extensions/type-3.md

 # Get Client info

-This payload is only supposed to be usable from all Networks.
+This payload MUST be available from all sub-networks.
 This payload allows you to figure out peer's client info.
 Which will be useful for censuses.

 ### Type Specifications